asushares/cds/README.md

 ## Step 3: Build Your Consent Documents

-Consent documents in FHIR R5 are fairly different than in R4 and prior releases.
-They are generally more flexible in general -- e.g. they do not only apply to patients -- and the logical representation requires different considerations than prior implementations.
+Consent documents in FHIR R5 are very different than in R4 and prior releases.
+They are generally more flexible -- e.g. they do not only apply to patients -- and the logical representation requires different considerations than prior implementations.

-We have also developed a UI for browsing and managing R5 Consent documents called [Consent Manager](https://github.com/asushares/consent-manager) that aims to fully support modeling of R5 Consent documents.
+We have also developed a UI for provider browsing and management of R5 Consent documents called [Consent Manager](https://github.com/asushares/consent-manager) that aims to fully support modeling of R5 Consent documents.
 See the project page for usage.

 ## Running From Source